Search

 2. Use for 12 months: Perfect payment history

-3. Apply for: Amazon Pay ICICI or IDFC FIRST Classic
+3. Apply for: Amazon Pay, ICICI, or IDFC FIRST Classic

 4. Close secured card after 18 months if no longer needed